Optimizing Site Loading Speed

 • Is shared virtually between many websites

-• Built upon poor non-peformant cheap hardware
+• Built upon poor non-performant cheap hardware

 • Doesn't have a speedy connection

-• Has very limited resources allocation
+• Has very limited resource allocation

 # Compress Your Images

-# Generate Static HTML files
+# Generate Static HTML Files

-# Optimize CSS & JS assets
+# Optimize CSS & JS Assets

 Recommended CSS & JS optimization options